 – Rose Wine: this is a wine made from red grapes however the skins were removed after the fermentation process so that they do not turn into red wines.
 Some Rose that you may have heard of – White Grenache, White Zinfandel, Malbec Rose & Pinot Grigio Rose.

 The drink of celebrations.
 A wonderful sparkling wine made from grapes that have been grown in the Champagne region of France.
 There are specific rules to follow to ensure that you are allowed to call your wine Champagne and so many call theirs Prosecco!
 A few champagnes that you have no doubt heard of and possibly tried – Dom Perignon, Moet & Chandon, Cristal, Laurent-Perrier & Bollinger.

 Under the word beer comes several beverages, lagers and ales.

 – Lager: a drink made from yeasts and hops.
 Can be light, dark or amber and can vary in alcoholic strengths.
 Usually served cold or at the very least nice and cool.
 Many associate larger with evening out in the pub with friends and also summer spent in the pub garden.

 – Ales: A drink brewed using the warm fermentation method and commonly known as the beer without hops.
 Ales are wonderfully full bodied and like lagers come in light, dark or amber and in a variety of strengths.
 Usually served warm at room temp however I just love a nice cold ale.
 Very tasty!

 So, there you have many different types of alcohol.
 Some you can pop in your hip flask and others that you cannot.
-Perhaps best to stick to spirits in your spirit flasks eh….
+Perhaps best to just stick to spirits in your hip flasks eh….

 I have listed some of the most popular but there really are thousands more and so I had to stop otherwise this would be a really long article and we would be here forever!